Curvature Sets Over Persistence Diagrams: Introduction

 \paragraph{Gromov's curvature sets and curvature measures.}

-Given a compact metric space $(X,d_X)$, in the book \cite{gro99} Gromov identified a class of invariants of metric spaces indexed by the natural numbers that solves the classification problem for $X$.
+Given a compact metric space $(X,d_X)$, in the book \cite{gro99} Gromov identified a class of invariants of metric spaces indexed by the natural numbers that classifies compact metric spaces up to isometry.
 In more detail, Gromov defines for each $n\in \N$, the $n$-th \emph{curvature set} of $X$, denoted by $\Kn_n(X)$, as the collection of all $n\times n$ matrices that arise from restricting $d_X$ to all possible $n$-tuples of points chosen from $X$, possibly with repetitions.
 The terminology curvature sets is justified by the observation that these sets contain, in particular, metric information about configurations of closely clustered points in a given metric space.
 This information is enough to recover the curvature of a manifold; see Figure \ref{fig:cset-curve}.

 These curvature sets have the property that $\Kn_n(X)=\Kn_n(Y)$ for all $n\in\N$ is equivalent to the statement that the compact metric spaces $X$ and $Y$ are isometric.
 Constructions similar to the curvature sets of Gromov were also identified by Peter Olver in \cite{olver-joint} in his study of invariants for curves and surfaces under different group actions (including the group of Euclidean isometries).